unitaryfund/metriq-api/README.md

  $ git submodule update
 ```

 Install PostgreSQL and Node.js.
-(The Ubuntu system packages are fine, or you can install directly from the maintainer's site.)
+(The Ubuntu system packages are fine, or you can install directly from the maintainers' sites.)

 ```sh
  $ sudo apt install postgresql postgresql-contrib nodejs npm